jhallen/cartscan/README.md

 # Opticon's EULA

-Oh wow, I just discovered that Opticon's EULA is totally rediculous!
-I think it's trying to claim that any software written to work with their scanner ("DEVELOPED SOFTWARE") is to be considered owned by them!
-Good luck with that Opticon, I never signed a contract with you.
+Oh wow, I've just read Opticon's rediculous EULA.
+They actually think that their "you accept these terms because you downloaded it" EULA means that they own the result of my labor ("DEVELOPED SOFTWARE") without any payment or signed contract!

 [EULA](http://www.opticonusa.com/downloads/documents/Opticon_End_User_License_Agreement.pdf)

-Talk about overreach, especially given that they include and benefit from GNU compilers in their SDK.
+This is particularly annoying given that they include and benefit from free (GPL-licensed) software in their SDK.
 Definitely take their EULA into account when you select your barcode scanner hardware.
 It's too bad because otherwise their hardware and SDK are pretty nice.

 # cartscan